alex-shapiro/ditto/README.md

 Ditto
 =====

-Ditto is a CRDT library focused on simplicity.
+Ditto is a CRDT library focused on usability.
 It contains `Register`, `Set`, `Map`, `List`, `Text`, `Json`, and `Xml` CRDTs and provides a standard interface for creating, updating, and serializing.
 All Ditto CRDTs have the following properties:

-* They can be updated by both remote operations and remote state merges.
+* They can be updated both incrementally (op-based) and by merging (state-based).
-* All remote operations and merges are idempotent.
+* All incremental operations and merges are idempotent.
-* Remote operations must be sent in the order they were generated.

 ## Usage